 Alternatively, if you would rather not look, then you can just keep on scrolling.
 I should note that this information is only an estimate, so keep this in mind.

 If you love using hot dogs in recipes, then something like the crunchy pigs in a blanket recipe might also interest you.
 Much like this recipe, it features hot dogs, but they’re instead wrapped up in puff pastry then baked.

-Another dish that you should try if you love deep fried food is the fried camembert.
+Another dish that you should try if you love deep-fried food is fried camembert.
 It’s delicious gooey cheesy coated with breadcrumbs, I absolutely love it and highly recommend it.

 If you have any questions, variations or anything else about this corn dog batter recipe, then please feel free to drop a comment below.